Is self-employment right for me?

 Setting up your own business is no easy task, it’s not for everyone and there is no bible that tells you what you should and shouldn’t do.
 It takes hard work and resilience though for me the benefits are all worth it.

 Self-employment isn’t for everyone, some people are very happy being employed, going in, doing their job, getting a monthly salary, going home and forgetting about it.
-For me being on the payroll didn’t work so I was brave enough to try something different.

 To help you decide here are some of the advantages:

-Plus some of the disadvantages too:
+Plus, some of the disadvantages too: